dougeby/IntuneDocs/intune/custom-settings-android-for-work.md

 In this example, you'll create a custom profile that can be used to restrict whether copy and paste actions between work and personal apps are allowed on Android work profile devices.

-1. Use the procedure in this topic to create a custom profile for Android work profile devices using the following values:
+1. Use the procedure in this article to create a custom profile for Android work profile devices using the following values:
 	- **Name** - Enter "Block copy and paste" or text of your own choosing.
 	- **Description** - Enter "Blocks copy/paste between work and personal apps" or text of your own choosing.
 	- **OMA-URI** - Enter **./Vendor/MSFT/WorkProfile/DisallowCrossProfileCopyPaste**.